Nitesh-Kumar-Das/web-chat/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.
-Please follow the [Code of Conduct](https://github.com/your-username/talktide/blob/main/CODE_OF_CONDUCT.md).

 ---